Fractional ownership is a pricing model that allows the ownership of high-value assets to be shared...

 - An essential HOA rule you need to know is the policy on rentals.
 Unfortunately, not every HOA will allow you to rent out your property, especially short term.
 You'll want to verify the rules concerning rentals to avoid expensive fines and disappointment, particularly if you are depending on rental income to contribute towards annual property costs.
 It’s also worth noting that some condo resorts actively promote rentals.

 - For many of us, pets are an essential part of our family and many HOAs have rules concerning them.
 So before you buy or rent a condo, it’s wise to check if your four-legged friend will be allowed.

 - There will likely be rules about waste, such as limits on what can go in the garbage or when you can take out or bring back your trash cans.

 - HOAs often have strict rules about holiday decorations and how elaborate or large they can be.
 They may also have restrictions on when you can put your holiday decorations up and when you have to take them down.

 - Almost all HOAs have rules requiring you to keep your home’s design similar to the other homes in the community.
 That means you’ll probably break the rules if you paint your home a different color, and add an awning or patio furniture that doesn’t match.
 It may be possible to make small design changes to the home, but you’ll most likely need to get written approval from the HOA first.
-Condos in condo hotels generally have matching interiors for hotel marketing purposes, so there will be little flexibility for this type of property.
+Condos in hotel condominiums generally have matching interiors for hotel marketing purposes, so there will be little flexibility for this type of property.

 - It’s no surprise many HOAs will have rules concerning noise.
 They’ll often have hours when an amount of noise is allowed and defined hours when antisocial noise isn’t permitted.
 This is for the benefit of everybody living in the property or resort.